iSynaptic/java-kata/README.md

 - Not all classes have direct test fixtures (eg. TextLineIterable).
 Utility code like this should generally be heavily tested.
 However, since this is an exercise and the utility code will be indirectly tested by its usage in other executable tests, direct test fixtures were not created.

+- Rather than using a String for the observation type in Result<T, TObservation> when loading the data files, a more structured type could be implemented.
+This would allow calling code to distinguish from errors and warnings, or potentially other types of observations.
+Given the requirements, this approach was not pursued, but represents a potential enhancement.

 ## Assumptions ##